This Mouse Swallows Part Of A Fox: Disney Buys Most Of Murdoch Empire

 Disney would be consolidating properties in television and movie production houses.
 ABC has struggled to mint hits; Fox studios created top shows for ABC and NBC — Modern Family and This is Us, respectively — and it has won critical and popular acclaim for programs on FX.
 Some of Fox's superhero figures might be integrated into Disney theme parks — though it's hard to imagine characters from Alien or Predator joining Mickey Mouse and Frozen's Elsa at Disneyland.

 Given the Justice Department's legal challenge to the purchase of Time Warner by AT&T, which would bring together far fewer currently competing entities, it is hard to imagine federal antitrust officials would give the Disney-Fox transaction an easy pass.
-But Time Warner includes CNN, long a Trump rhetorical target, and Murdoch is a trusted adviser to the president on media issues.
+But Time Warner includes CNN, long a Trump rhetorical target, while Murdoch is a trusted adviser to the president on media issues.

 The question of succession looms over both companies.
 At Disney, it is a simpler matter of corporate transition.
 CEO Robert Iger has already extended his term past its expected date and has weighed entering politics in California or on a national level.
 If the Fox deal goes through, Iger will stay on through 2021.

 Rupert Murdoch has also urged Iger to take on James Murdoch as a senior deputy to oversee the former Fox properties.
-Should Iger further delay his departure, it could give James Murdoch time to prove himself inside Disney and to set him up as a possible candidate for the top job there.
+Should Iger further delay his departure, it could give James Murdoch time to prove himself inside Disney and set him up as a possible candidate for the top job there.

 It is a position that has eluded James Murdoch at the family shop.
 Though 21st Century Fox is a publicly traded company, it is operated as a privately held business.
-The older son, Lachlan, had been groomed to succeed his father, but returned to Australia after some of his father's top executives engaged in corporate politics against him.
+The older son, Lachlan, had been groomed to succeed his father, but he returned to Australia after some of his father's top executives engaged in corporate politics against him.
 James took Lachlan's place, evolving into a more polished figure, ultimately giving a more progressive sheen to the company with his advocacy of environmental causes and technological innovation.

 James Murdoch received strong marks for steady leadership of Sky.
 He never particularly took to the newspapers that made up the core of his father's company for decades and remain at the heart of Rupert Murdoch's identity.

-Yet the younger Murdoch oversaw the British papers at the moment the tabloid crisis broke into the open.
+Yet the younger Murdoch oversaw the British papers when the tabloid crisis broke into the open.
 And he was widely condemned for approving secret payoffs to victims of cellphone hacking.
 His critics said it was hush money to hide a scandal.
 He said he relied on top executives and didn't remember the episode.

 James' star dimmed, and Lachlan returned, first among equals among the younger Murdochs.
 Investors soured on both: Most non-Murdoch shareholders voted against both sons' reappointment to the corporate board for several years after the scandal.
 (Of the other four children, there are two adults; Prudence never sought a role within the company and Elisabeth sold her production company to her father.
-Rupert's two daughters by his third ex-wife, Wendi Deng, are still minors.)
+Rupert's two daughters by his third wife, Wendi Deng, are still minors.)

 James has quietly rebuilt his reputation while Lachlan has indulged his father's eagerness to run Fox News.
 (Neither is playing as active a role at News Corp., which is separately traded.)
 The past 18 months have brought a series of negative headlines.
-Parent company 21st Century Fox, its insurers, and its disgraced former star, Bill O'Reilly, have reached agreements to pay more than $200 million to settle sexual harassment claims and to oust some of those accused.
-O'Reilly and the late Roger Ailes, then Fox News's chairman, were paid eight-figure sums to leave the company after multiple allegations of sexual harassment surfaced against each.
+Parent company 21st Century Fox, its insurers and its disgraced former star, Bill O'Reilly, have reached agreements to pay more than $200 million to settle sexual harassment claims and to oust some of those accused.
+O'Reilly and Ailes, then Fox News's chairman, were paid eight-figure sums to leave the company after multiple allegations of sexual harassment surfaced against each.
 The network remains the subject of a federal criminal investigation.

 Were James Murdoch to take a job within Disney, he could escape his father's shadow and the taint of the Fox News and tabloid scandals while setting himself up to contend for the top job there.
 And Lachlan could plan for a day when he oversees the family empire on his own.
 In the meantime, he would aid his 86-year-old father in running a diminished media empire built around Fox News, the Fox network, the local television stations and the Fox Sports 1 network, as well as newspapers in the U.S., the U.K. and Australia.

-The deal would smooth the path for Murdochs to unify 21st Century Fox once more with News Corp.
+The deal would smooth the path for Murdochs to unify the new Fox once more with News Corp.
 And it could allow them to take that merged company private, just as it started more than six decades ago.